Ziggeo/ziggeo-wordpress-plugin/readme.txt

 If you want to use beta everywhere, the global options are the way to go with.
 However if you want to use beta calls on some templates only (which is for example available to your developers only, or your testers), the best option would be to use the template.
 Once you click on the button, it will add a custom tag to indicate that it is beta embedding.

 Clicking on it again will stop it from being 'beta'.

+= Can we re-style our videowall / video gallery? =

+Yes.
+There are few classes that you can use in your video walls `.ziggeo_videoWall` - To style videowall template (video gallery if you prefer) `.ziggeo_wall_title` - To style the wall title if any is given `.ziggeo_wallpage` - to style video wall pages `.ziggeo_wallpage > ziggeo` - to style the embedings within the video wall `.ziggeo_wallpage_number` - to style the page number buttons `.ziggeo_videowall_slide_previous` - to style the < (previous arrow) `.ziggeo_videowall_slide_next` - to style > (next arrow)

+You can of course use your own CSS code, and with classes available for each element of the videowall this should be something very similar :)

 == Screenshots ==